 - Boot into the recovery partition by holding ⌘R while restarting the Mac

 - From the Utilities Menu, select Terminal.
 On the Terminal command line, enter:

 Secure Boot is currently only available on the 2017 iMac Pro and prevents unknown operating systems from being selected.
 Boot Runner is able to select macOS and Windows 10 with Secure Boot enabled and does not require any special configuration.
 For operating systems that Secure Boot does not recognize, it can be disabled from the Recovery Partition.

 Customizing Boot Runner Settings

-Boot Runner settings are customized via configuration profiles created by a online service provided by Twocanoes.
-A free account can be created and multiple configuration profiles can be created, modified and exported.
-To get started, visit:
+Boot Runner settings are customized via configuration profiles created by an online service provided by Twocanoes.
+As a user of Boot Runner, you can create a free account; within this online service, multiple configuration profiles can be created, modified, and exported.
+To get started, visit our profile webpage: